 It's over.
 Christmas that is.
 The days and weeks spent planning and shopping and cooking are all done.
 Today I feel like I can finally relax and do what I want.
-Boxing day just might be my favourite day of the holidays.
+Boxing day just might be my favorite day of the holidays.
 And no, not because I'm running around the mall battling the crowds.
 Precisely because I am not doing that.
 Nope.
 I'm curled up on the couch in my new Christmas leggings with my new cookbook and my dog at my feet.
 And a coffee of course.

 And as much as I like holiday food, I'm ready for something filling and wholesome.
 Snow day food.
-Sitting around watching movies in wool socks kind a food.
+Sitting around watching movies in wool socks kind of food.
 This is Boxing Day food.
 And I think it is the best kind.

 - 1 tablespoon olive oil

-- 1 cup diced onion (about 1 small onion)
+- 1 cup diced onion about 1 small onion

 - 1 cup diced red sweet pepper

-- 1-2 jalapeños, fresh, diced
+- 1-2 jalapeños fresh, diced

 - 2 tablespoons chill powder